 With its drop-in loading and disposable cartridges, the C/F changed forever the way the world uses fountain pens; but as revolutionary and successful as it was, the C/F was not first to the market.
 That honor goes to the LUS Atomica, a remarkably cheap but also remarkably well designed and reliable Italian pen, which beat the C/F by about a year.
 The Atomica was an excellent pen, and many thousands were sold of the original version and its improved successors.
 But LUS was a regional company and could not compete with Waterman’s global clout; and as the market shook out, it was the C/F that came out on top.

-The design of the C/F was thoroughly modern: sleek and slender in profile, dramatically sculptured in black plastic set with shiny metal (U.S. Patent No D178,033).
+The design of the C/F was thoroughly modern: sleek and slender in profile, dramatically sculptured in black plastic set with shiny metal (U.S. Patents Nos D177,359 and D178,033).
 In retrospect, the pen’s advanced styling (by Donald H. Young, Robert G. Plantholt, and Frederick W. Hertzler, of Harley Earl Associates, a firm headed famed automotive designer Harley J. Earl) seems to have been about half a decade ahead of its time.
 (Compare the Parker 61, which appeared about three years later, and the appearance in 1957 of similar styling on U.S. automobiles as exemplified by the ’57 DeSoto below.)
 An unfortunate consequence of all that brightwork was a tendency for the section’s gold- or rhodium-plated brass “apron” to corrode at the tips, where it is adjacent to the nib.
 Corrosion of this type, which has in some cases eaten away large areas of the metal, diminishes the value of a C/F significantly.